 - You’ll find the Murugan Temple near the entrance, by the main car park and reception.

-- The gopurum curtain is usually closed during pujas.
-The curtain will be opened on Tuesdays and Fridays during the 5am and 9pm pujas, and Saturdays and Sundays during the 1:30 pm puja.
+- The gopurum curtain in the Lord Murugan Temple is usually closed during pujas.
+It is open on Tuesdays at the 5am puja, Fridays at 5am and 9pm, and Saturdays and Sundays at 1:30 pm.
 In addition, it will also be open for mahabishekams during festivals held in the Murugan Temple.

 - If you have eaten meat, poultry or fish three days before coming to Skanda Vale, we ask that you remain at the back of the Murugan Temple – the monks will bring aarthi, vibhuti and prasadam to you.